 “It’s a vicious cycle that hits people with limited income especially hard,” says Hieu Vu, a criminal defense attorney in Orange County.
 “If you can’t pay your traffic ticket, the court suspends your license.
 But you have to work so you end up driving with a suspended license.
 Eventually you get pulled over by the police and have your car taken away for 30 days and end up having to pay the impound fee of over a thousand dollars – and you now face the new criminal charge of driving on a suspended license.”

-If you can’t afford to pay, you can agree to alternative community service, like picking up trash on freeway shoulders for Caltrans.
+If you can’t afford to pay, you can agree to alternative of community service, like picking up trash on freeway shoulders for Caltrans.
 Even that has its perils.
 Paul William Nguyen, an Orange County criminal defense attorney with Shield Litigation, recalls a single mother “sentenced to 10 days of Caltrans, in lieu of 10 days of jail for a minor driving offense.

 “This poor woman and her toddler came to court on the deadline date and asked the judge for a short extension – she had completed eight out of the 10 days of Caltrans and indicated that she was a single mother and the sole breadwinner in her family.